AdrianKael/Java-Fullcourse/README.md

-# Java-Fullcourse
+# Java Full-course
 Steps followed to learn Java from Zero
  1. Introduction of Java
     - History of Java
     - IDEs
     - Hello world.java
     - Types of Primitive Data
-    - Types of non primitive Data and strings
+    - Types of non-primitive Data and strings
-    - Constansts
+    - Constants
     - Inputs Outputs in console
     - Inputs Outputs on JOptionPane
  2. Operators and Expressions